nimamasoumi/LLM-Video-Gen/README.md

 Try [this Notebook](https://github.com/nimamasoumi/LLM-Video-Gen/blob/main/llm-video-gen.ipynb) in Colab and explore the enabling possibilities.

-This repository provides a Jupyter Notebook and inference files of [Text2Video-Zero](https://arxiv.org/abs/2303.13439) which are runnable on Google Colab.
+This repository provides a Jupyter Notebook and inference files of [Text2Video-Zero](https://arxiv.org/abs/2303.13439), which are executable on Google Colab.

-The official sources codes are provided in the [Text2Video GitHub](https://github.com/Picsart-AI-Research/Text2Video-Zero).
+The official source codes are provided in the [Text2Video GitHub](https://github.com/Picsart-AI-Research/Text2Video-Zero).

 Below are the examples that I created using the source codes: